for Global Change Science and Sustainability

 BA ‘75 Geography UCR; MS ’78 Geography UCR

-Don recently retired as the Director of Global Consulting Services after a forty-four-year career at Esri, the global leader in geographic information systems.
-Using foundational knowledge about geography from the UCR geography program and practical skills about remote sensing and cartography gained working in the UCR Geography Lab, Don worked and directed hundreds of GIS projects for Esri around the world.
+Don retired as the Director of Consulting Services after a forty-four-year career at Esri, the global leader in geographic information systems.
+Using foundational knowledge from the UCR geography program and practical skills about remote sensing and cartography gained working in the UCR Geography Lab, Don worked and directed hundreds of GIS projects for Esri around the world.
 His life’s work has been to balance human-made systems with natural systems by designing, developing and deploying geographic information systems for government, commercial, and non-profit organizations to support planners, scientists and policy makers to make better decisions.

 Dr. James R. Huning